Thank you for your interest in supporting the work of the Program of Mortuary Science at the University of Minnesota.

 Annual scholarship funded by Thomas Glodek (’58) in honor of his mentor, Joseph Kapala(’47).

-Annual scholarship that memorializes the McReavy family's contributions to the profession of funeral service, and demonstrates their belief that the best gift you can give to someone is that of the opportunity for an education.
-The purpose of the fund is to provide one or more scholarships annually to outstanding students at the University of Minnesota Medical School's Program of Mortuary Science.
+The purpose of the fund is to provide one or more scholarships annually to students enrolled in the University of Minnesota’s Program of Mortuary Science.

 The Minnesota Funeral Directors Association Past Presidents Endowed Scholarship Fund honors the professional contribution of the Minnesota Funeral Directors Association and its leadership, especially the organization’s past presidents.
 The goal of the fund is to insure the highest quality training for future generations of Minnesota funeral directors.